 DIT is committed to a strong service culture.
 It focuses on delivering ‘fit-for-purpose’ quality services to the University community.
-DIT is responsible for the execution of the Initiatives and Strategy Implementation Plan (ISIP) and works in partnership with organisational units and external providers in the delivery of projects.
+DIT is responsible for the execution of the Technology Initiatives (TI) portfolio and works in partnership with organisational units and external providers in the delivery of projects.
 The programs and projects are prioritised by the senior executives in alignment with strategic objectives and business values.
 DIT also supports the project management activities, and provides budget, expenditure, schedule, contract and resource information.

 The Integration team is responsible for integrating applications and ensuring timely and accurate University data is available to stakeholders.
 This includes IT support of the delivery of business intelligence and data warehousing services.
 Effective integration capability is required in the majority of technology projects and solutions.
 Integration underpins the increasing shift to mobile, and enables effective and efficient use of cloud applications and technologies.
 The Integrations Team provides strategic value to the University by delivering quality integration services and providing data to systems where and when it's needed in a reliable, robust and secure manner.

 The Applications team is responsible for the management, support and delivery of the University’s applications portfolio.
 The Applications team work closely with application custodians, Faculties, Schools and Divisions in all facets of application portfolio management, systems development an enhancements and provide consultancy services to stakeholders on technology choices and best practices.

 The Web Office is responsible for managing, developing and improving CSU's web environment.
 More information on the Web Office can be found at https://www.csu.edu.au/office/web